Academic Intersections

 Bu Shell, on the other hand, wanted to purchase 40 hours’ worth of avatar simulations to help students navigate ethical situations requiring cultural sensitivity.
 Avatars are interactive computer animations controlled by live actors and can be adapted to suit clients’ needs.

-They applied for, and ultimately received, a grant from the College to fund the two virtual reality technologies.
+They applied for, and ultimately received, a grant from the University to fund the two virtual reality technologies.

 Once the VERT was installed in a classroom in O’Malley Library, Valentino and Sara Silverstein, clinical coordinator of the Radiation Therapy Technology Program, got to work tapping its potential.